-Epstein Barr is one of the herpes viruses (HHV-4) and one of the most common viruses on earth.
+Epstein Barr is one of the herpes virus family (HHV-4) and one of the most common viruses on earth.
 Most initial infections, known as glandular fever (or mononucleosis depending where you are in the world), are asymptomatic in the developed world.
+It is particularly prevalent among young adults and often diagnosed through specific blood tests.
 30-50% of immune competent adolescents will display symptoms though.
 It’s the second most common cause of visits to the doctor by college students.
 After this initial phase it lives dormant in our bodies, and for some, it can reactivate.

 About 90-95% of the population carries antibodies to it but most don’t have symptoms or reinfections.
 For those that do, however, it can mean serious health issues that can affect their whole life.

 Glandular fever, or the acute phase of EBV, also known as the ‘kissing disease” is mainly spread through saliva.
-It can also be spread through blood, but this is much less likely.
+It can also be spread through other bodily fluids like blood and semen, but this is less likely.
 Many people aren’t even aware they’ve had glandular fever or that they carry the virus but on testing they have antibodies and these people can also reactivate.

 In some people, EBV can reactivate.
 This can be like a milder version of the initial glandular fever but with more extreme fatigue, chronic achiness, sore throat, irritation of mucous membranes and swollen lymph nodes.
 It often appears with other health issues and viruses and the symptoms can come and go for years.

 Science doesn’t know all the answers yet.
-In my clients, I often see an episode of chronic stress around the time of the reactivation, plus another infection or issue like a parasite or bacterial overgrowth in the gut.
-Some level of immune dysfunction is often present.
+In my clients, I often see an episode of chronic stress around the time of the reactivation, plus another infection or issue like a parasite or bacterial overgrowth in the gut like SIBO.
+Some level of immune system dysfunction is often present.

 Why does EBV reactivate in some people but not others?

-Again, we don’t have the answers as to why EBV reactivates in some people but not others.
-I do, however, see commonalities in the clinic that suggests there are triggers for EBV reactivation.
+Again, we don’t have the answers as to why Epstein Barr Virus reactivates in some people but not others.
+I do, however, see commonalities in the clinic that suggests there are triggers for Epstein Barr Virus reactivation.
 This is why a thorough health history and health timeline are necessary when putting the pieces of the chronic illness puzzle together.
 These things include: